'puters

-As a computational scientist a significant part of my time is spent writing code.
-Some of this code is written to submit and manage calculations which run on various supercomputers (primarily Archer, the UK national supercomputer), and some is used to analyse and extract meaning from the output of these calculations (numbers –> physics).
-Like many scientists, I am a self-taught programmer and have had very little in the way of training.
-The two things which have had the highest impact on the quality of code I write are: 1) teaching basic programming skills (Software Carpentry) to other researchers; 2) submitting a package (effmass) to the Journal of Open Source Software, a peer-reviewed journal for research code.
+As computational scientists a significant part of our time is spent writing code, compiling code, monitoring our calculations, or supporting others to do the same.
+Some of our code is written to submit and manage calculations which run on various supercomputers (primarily Archer2, the UK national supercomputer), and some is ran locally to analyse and extract meaning from the output of these calculations (numbers –> physics).

 Research software and scripts